zemm-io/zemm/README.md

 ### zemm update

-Download the newest lists and packages from zemm.io
+Download the newest lists and packages of the same version from zemm.io

 ### zemm upgrade [-q] [-y]

 Check if there are newer version's of the lists available and upgrade after confirmation

+### zemm publish [-l hub.zemm.org]

+Publish your package on a zemm server

+## The name

+The name Zemm comes from the Vorarlberger dialect and means "together".

 ## Authors